jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 *Policy constraint:* Policy constraint approaches use a "vacuous" pessimism penalty of $V_{max}$, which is strictly worse than any possible epistemic uncertainty estimate.
 For any policy constraint approach, there is a corresponding uncertainty-based approach that has an equal-or-better suboptimality bound.

-*Lower-bound:* Recall that lower-bound approaches which are also pessimistic approaches simply have set the scaling hyperparameter of the pessimism penalty to 1.
+*Lower-bound:* Recall that lower-bound approaches which are also pessimistic approaches simply have set the scaling hyperparameter $\alpha=1$.
-Our derivation makes it clear that the suboptimality is non-convex wrt this hyperparameter, and thus, in general, setting it to a value which is not 1 will be optimal.
+Our derivation makes it clear that the suboptimality is non-convex wrt $\alpha$, and thus, in general, setting it to a value which is not 1 will be optimal.
 Lower-bound approaches are simply a less flexible version of uncertainty-based approaches.

 We also ran some empirical experiments in the paper, and the findings perfectly aligned with the predictions of our theory.